edarchimbaud/vnpy/docs/introduction.md

 * data_manager: Historical data management module, is a multi-functional management tool for historical data within VeighNa Trader.
 Can support data import, data view and data export and other functions, support for customizing the data table header format.

-* data_recorder: Quotes recording module, based on the graphical interface for configuration, according to the needs of real-time recording Tick or K-line quotes into the database, for strategy backtesting or initialization of the real market.
+* data_recorder: Quotes recording module, based on the graphical interface for configuration, according to the needs of real-time recording Tick or bar quotes into the database, for strategy backtesting or initialization of the real market.

 * risk_manager: risk management module, providing statistics and restrictions on trading flow control, number of orders placed, active commissions, total number of withdrawn orders and other rules, effectively realizing the front-end risk control function.